You-NeverKnow/SudokuSolver/README.md

 A very basic sudoku solver using backtracking.

 ## Algorithm:
-1. Guess a solution for a square based.
+1. Guess a solution for a blank square on the board.
-	- Nine Persistent row, col, and Square sets are maintained that keep track of all
+	- Nine Persistent row, column, and big-square sets are maintained that keep track of all
-		the numbers that are not yet present in that rol, col, Square respectively
+		the numbers that are not yet present in that rol, column, big-square respectively
-	- Possible solutions for a square are obtained by set intersection of a square's row, col, and Square set.
+	- Possible solutions for a square are obtained by set intersection of that square's row, column, and big-square set.
-	- Then, a solution is chosen at random.
+	- Then, choose one of the possible numbers for that square.

 2. Guess solutions for all squares.
 Backtrack if a square is still empty, but has no candidates for its solution.

 3. A complete solution is found when all squares are filled.

+## Proof of correctness:
+Since for every square, we only chose a number that is consistent with its row, column, and big-square Sudoku property is maintained.
+Thus, if all squares are filled, it implies that the puzzle is solved.

 ## Optimization:
 ### Choosing most constrained square for each step
 Both, choosing an arbitrary square, or choosing the most constrained square, lead to a correct solution.
 However, choosing the most constrained square for next